ankitamishra23/tvshow/README.md

 ![Search]

-Search bar that filters on the breeds.
+Search bar that filters on the shows.

 - As the user types characters into the box, the list of breeds should be filtered
 - Show shows.